The terms white moon cycle and red moon cycle refer to the way a woman’s menstrual cycle lines up with the cycle of the Moon

 There are a LOT of reasons for that.
 Not least that having menstrual wisdom can give women huge amounts of personal power.

-In ancient times, the meaning and mystery around the monthly blood cycles of females in any community were revered as something sacred and quite miraculous, if not formidable.
+In ancient times, the mystery around the monthly blood cycles of the women in any community were revered as something sacred and quite miraculous, if not formidable.

 To bleed without physical death was a spiritual, magical, and otherworldly occurrence